You Lost Me: Critical reception

 "You Lost Me" received generally positive reviews from music critics.
 Leah Greenblatt from Entertainment Weekly noted Furler's efforts on the "lovely" ballads "You Lost Me", "All I Need", and "I Am" had turned Aguilera into a "smoky, almost Fiona Apple-esque torch singer".
 She also considered the first one of them as "one of the most gorgeous things she’s [Aguilera] ever done".
 Elysa Gardner of USA Today highlighted the song as one of the album's standout ballads.
 According to Genevieve Koski from The A.V.
 Club, "You Lost Me" is the kind of ballad Aguilera "is best suited to".
 Mesfin Fekadu of Northwest Herald thought that the "emotional" song shows off "the diva's powerful voice", while Drew Hinshaw from The Village Voice deemed "You Lost Me" as the most vulnerable song from Bionic.
+Lindsay Zoladz, an editor of the Canadian magazine Cokemachineglow, wrote that the song was an "absolute stunner", adding that "her [Aguilera's] voice, minimally adorned, is free to showcase her amazing sense of control and kindle a subtle spectrum of emotion".
 In his revision for Entertainment Focus, Gary James called it "sublime" and opined it was impressively sung by Aguilera.

 Michael Cragg, writing for musicOMH, stated that the ballads co-written by Sia make Bionic "the first Aguilera album where the ballads aren't ruined by her tendency to cover all the notes on the scale".
 Her further compared "You Lost Me" to Aguilera's previous hit "Beautiful" (2002).
 Digital Spy editor Robert Cospey gave the song three stars out of five, praising her vocals yet thinking that the song "somehow lacks the sincerity" as she displayed on "Hurt" and "Oh Mother".
 On a negative side, Sam Lansky from MTV Buzzworthy deemed "You Lost Me" a "weepy" song.
-In his 2020 retrospective commentary on the album Bionic, Billboard's Glenn Rowley celebrated "You Lost Me" as a "soaring, oft-overlooked ballad".
+It was ranked as one of 2010's best songs by Digital Dream Door.
+In his 2020 retrospective commentary on the album Bionic, Billboards Glenn Rowley celebrated "You Lost Me" as a "soaring, oft-overlooked ballad".
 Daniel Megarry of the Gay Times complimented the song, calling it "a gorgeous, heartbreaking ballad about unfaithfulness that showed off the softer side of Christina’s legendary voice".
 Entertainment-related website Tan's Topic called it a "masterpiece", and recommended the official Hex Hector/Mac Quayle remix of the song.
 Alim Kheraj from Attitude labelled "You Lost Me" as "introspective, beautiful and emotionally-charged".
+Mike Wass of the Idolator ranked it at number ten on his list of Aguilera's forty best songs, and Sarah Afshar placed it at number seven on a similar list for AXS.
+"You Lost Me" also won the You Choice Award for Best Ballad/Love Song.